albre116/DeepLearningTraining/README.md

 ## Build the Deep Learning Environment using Docker
 We are going to use [Deepo](https://hub.docker.com/r/ufoym/deepo/) to configure our keras and tensor flow environments.  check out the github page here [Deepo Github](https://github.com/ufoym/deepo).
 They have a large number of deep learning optoins (see the grid of choices) but for our purposes we will use the all-in-one with jupyter stack.
-* pull the image and mount to the current volume ```nvidia-docker run -it -p 8888:8888 -v $(pwd):/root ufoym/deepo:all-py36-jupyter jupyter notebook --no-browser --ip=0.0.0.0 --allow-root --NotebookApp.token="Normal" --notebook-dir='/root' ```
+* pull the image and mount to the current volume ```nvidia-docker run -it -p 8888:8888 -v $(pwd):/root ufoym/deepo:all-py36-jupyter jupyter notebook --no-browser --ip=0.0.0.0 --allow-root --NotebookApp.token="Normal" --notebook-dir='/root' -d```
 * Go to the IP Address of your machine at port 8888 (i.e. http://IPaddr:8888) and use password Normal

 ## Test that your code worked by building a keras example